-A few states and over 60 localities currently offer explicit protection for caregivers under their employment discrimination laws.
+A few states and many localities currently offer explicit protection for caregivers under their employment discrimination laws.

 - Alaska law protects against discrimination in employment because of marital status, changes in marital status, pregnancy or parenthood.

 - D.C. law protects against discrimination on the basis of marital status, familial status and family responsibilities.

 - Connecticut law prohibits employers from requesting or requiring information from an applicant or employee relating to the individual’s child-bearing age or plans, pregnancy or “familial responsibilities.”

 - Minnesota law protects against employment discrimination based on familial status.
 “Familial status” under the law means being a parent, guardian or designee of a parent or guardian that lives with at least one minor or a person who is pregnant or is in the process of securing legal custody of a minor.

 - A New York State law protects against discrimination based on familial status as a parent.
 For more information about the New York State family status discrimination law, view our fact sheet here.